JojiJoseph/3dgs-gradient-segmentation/README.md

 ## Setup

-Please install the dependencies listed in `requirements.txt`.
+Please install the dependencies listed in `requirements.txt` via `pip install -r requirements.txt`.
+Download `sam2_hiera_large.pt` from https://huggingface.co/facebook/sam2-hiera-large/tree/main and place it in the `./checkpoints` folder.

 Other than that, it's a self-contained repo.
-Please raise an issue if you face any problems while running the code.
+Please feel free to raise an issue if you face any problems while running the code.

 ## Demo